ansible/ansible/README.md

   to avoid duplicate efforts.
 This not only helps everyone know what is going on, but it also helps save time and effort if we decide some changes are needed.
-* For a list of email lists, IRC channels and Working Groups, see the [Communication page](https://docs.ansible.com/ansible/latest/community/communication.html)
+* For a list of email lists, IRC channels, and Working Groups, see the [Communication page](https://docs.ansible.com/ansible/latest/community/communication.html)

 ## Coding Guidelines